mravendi/mravendi.github.io/_posts/2020-06-30-BestPractices.md

 ![ensemble](/images/tipstricks/ensemble.png)

 By training different models, each model will learn a different aspect of the data that can complement each other.
-The famous analogy is
+The famous analogy in real life to understand ensembling is
 [The Blind Men, the Elephant, and Knowledge](https://en.wikisource.org/wiki/The_poems_of_John_Godfrey_Saxe/The_Blind_Men_and_the_Elephant).

-If you do not have any time constraints during deployment or models are small, ensembling will be handy.
+If you do not have any time constraints at deployment or your models are small, ensembling will be handy.
 In real-time applications with time constraints, it is hard to justify the cost versus benefit of ensembling.